tsouche/learn-kubernetes/tutorial-1-concepts.md

 The main logical components of the control plane are:

-* ### the API Server
+* the **API Server**
-  Every possible communication from / to / within the cluster goes through the API Server: it enable the _Master_ to send orders to the _Nodes_ such as 'start a _Pod_', 'stop a _Pod_', and also enable a _Node_ to send updated status information to the _Master_ (in order, for instance,  that the _Master_ keep a global view on the resources available in the cluster).
+  Every possible communication from / to / within the cluster goes through the API Server: it enable the _Master_ to send orders to the _Nodes_ such as 'start a _Pod_', 'stop a _Pod_', and also enable a _Node_ to send updated status information to the _Master_ (in order, for instance,  that the _Master_ keep a global view on the resources available in the cluster, and store it in the _cluster state store_).
-  The **API server** serves up the *Kubernetes API*.
+  The _API server_ serves up the *Kubernetes API*.
 It is intended to be a relatively simple server, with most/all business logic implemented in separate components or in plug-ins.
 It mainly processes REST operations, validates them, and updates the corresponding objects in `etcd` (and perhaps eventually other stores).
   Kubernetes cannot function without this basic API machinery, which includes:

   * REST semantics, watch, durability and consistency guarantees, API versioning, defaulting, and validation